 Figure 42 – Arduino IDE Boards Manager Menu

 Scroll down to the entry Liverpool Ringing Simulator Boards, click on the entry, and then click Install.
+The latest version of the boards package is 1.2.0.
 Then close the Boards Manager by clicking OK.